PAUL34913/msp1-cv/README.md

 ### Acknowledgements

+-   My sons Thomas and James, for their help with testing the site on a variety of devices.

--   My Mentor for continuous helpful feedback.
+-   My Mentor, for continuous helpful feedback.

--   Tutor support at Code Institute for their support.
+-   Tutor support at Code Institute, for their support.